 Resources and Further Guidance

-The Lullaby Trust provide a number of resources for parents and carers on safe sleeping.
+The Lullaby Trust provide a number of resources for parents and carers on safe sleeping including the use of different cots, beds and other sleeping products.
 These can be accessed via the links below:

 - Safer Sleep for Babies – A guide for parents

 - Safer Sleep for Babies – easy read card (English)